 In our fee based investment advisory programs, you generally pay an annual fee, charged quarterly in advance, based on the total value of the assets in your account at the end of the previous quarter.
-There are no additional fees for trading.

 The fee structure applies to household assets and is as follows: